brenthuisman/par2deep/README.md

     $ python par2deep

-On Linux, you may have to install the `tkinter` module for the version of Python you are using.
-Consult your distro's repository for installation details (Ubuntu: `sudo apt install python3-tk`).

 Alternatively, if you have installed the `cx_Freeze` package, you can generate an msi package for Windows.
 Adapt `setup_cx.py` to suit your needs (include the `par2` executable and, most importantly, the icon of your choice) and then build the `.msi` file in `/dist`:

     $ python setup_cx.py bdist_msi